 Step 1: Weigh And Grind The Coffee

 Most cold brew coffee recipes use a 7.1 water to coffee ratio.
-In laymen terms, for every liter of water, you need to add about 140 grams of water.
-You can find out more on coffee brewing ratios here.
+In laymen’s terms, for every liter of water, you need to add about 140 grams of water.
+You can find out more on coffee brewing ratios.

 For this cold brew recipe I’m using a 1 liter French Press (8 cups) but if you are using a smaller French Press adjust your amount of coffee and water accordingly.

 Once you’ve weighed your coffee, you’ll want to set your grinder to a coarse grind as you would normally for regular French Press brewing.
-If you’re using the Baratza Virtuoso grinder that would be the 35 setting.
+If you’re using the Baratza Virtuoso grinder, that would be the 35 setting on the dial.
 If you are still unsure, take a look at this coffee grind size chart.

 Your grinder is one of the most important pieces of coffee brewing equipment you own.
 Good coffee can only be achieved with even extraction, which is only possible with even coffee particle size.
 To ensure you have even, uniform particle size, you need a good burr grinder.
 Trust me a Burr grinder is what you should be using, these are my recommended budget burr coffee grinders for under $100.